 When is the Best Time to Visit Joshua Tree National Park?

-If you’re a hiker or rock climber the best time to visit the park is between March or April.
+If you’re a hiker or rock climber the best time to visit Joshua Tree National Park is between March or April.
 During this time of year, you’ll enjoy cooler temperatures.
 During a good rain year, you might even have the added bonus of seeing the desert bloom with wildflowers – wowza!

-If you can’t make it in the spring of October and November are also good times to visit.
+If you can’t make it in the spring of October and November are also good times to visit (this is one of the most beautiful national parks for fall).
 Temperatures are also lower during the fall months and you’ll have extra darkness for stargazing, trust me, the night sky is phenomenal in Joshua Tree.

 It is a dark sky area, meaning that there is not a significant amount of light pollution from nearby towns.